Why is Caregiving So Exhausting Even When You Love Your Parents?

 By Pamela D. Wilson, MS, BS/BA, NCG, CSA

-As a caregiver, you have similar experiences.
-You can easily empathize with other caregivers.
+As a caregiver, you may have similar experiences.
+You empathize with other caregiving friends who are also running low on energy.
 Even when you love your parents, caregiving can be exhausting.
 Caregiving can also be gloriously rewarding.
 Is it possible to find a balance?

 1 Family Interactions Require Extreme Patience